 |Bio and Links|

-Long kept by the Pulaski Methodist Church Recording Steward, William Reynolds Hoyt (1830-1907), the Pulaski Cemetery records were copied by hand in the mid-1940's by my husband's great granduncle, Harry Marshall Crain (1874-1967).
-Harry's original transcription is kept at Western Illinois University Archives in Macomb, Ill. and my scanned copy is available at Illinoisgenweb.
-Over a period of 6 months, I transcribed this document into digital format and, in April of 2010, imported the records into Find A Grave.
-Since then, I have regularly visited the cemetery to photograph and transcribe the markers, make relationship links, adding obituaries as available and fixing the fact that I mistakenly let the maiden names go into Find A Grave as middle names....
+Long maintained by the Pulaski Methodist Church Recording Steward, William Reynolds Hoyt (1830-1907), the Pulaski Cemetery records were part of Tri-County Genealogical Society Collection and copied by hand in the mid-1940's by my husband's great granduncle, Harry Marshall Crain (1874-1967).
+Harry's original transcription is kept at WIU Archives and my scanned copy is available at http://hancock.illinoisgenweb.org

 The Pulaski Methodist Church and its Pulaski Cemetery served a tri-county community including: